xuankimtran/docs-1/pages/katalon-studio/docs/activate-KSE.md

 "_Cannot connect to Katalon TestOps server.
 Please check your Internet connection and try again._"- This error message indicates that Katalon Studio's application cannot communicate with Katalon server to activate it.

 Please check your Internet connection and try again.
-If you are behind a **Proxy Server**, please **Config Proxy** first and try to activate Katalon Studio again.
+If you are behind a **Proxy Server**, please configure Authentication Proxy first and try to activate Katalon Studio again.

 #### Network Security errors